crytic/solana-lints/lints/arbitrary_cpi/README.md

 **How the lint is implemented:**

-- For every function containing calls to `solana_program::program::invoke`
+- For every function
-- find the definition of `Instruction` argument passed to `invoke`; first argument
-- If the `Instruction` argument is result of a function call
-  - If the function is whitelisted, do not report; only functions defined in `spl_token::instruction` are whitelisted.
-  - Else report the call to `invoke` as vulnerable
-- Else if the `Instruction` is initialized in the function itself
+  - For every statement in the function initializing `Instruction {..}`
-  - find the assign statement assigning to the `program_id` field, assigning to field at `0`th index
+    - Get the place being assigned to `program_id` field
     - find all the aliases of `program_id`.
 Use the rhs of the assignment as initial alias and look for all assignments assigning to the locals recursively.
     - If `program_id` is compared using any of aliases ignore the call to `invoke`.
       - Look for calls to `core::cmp::PartialEq{ne, eq}` where one of arg is moved from an alias.
       - If one of the arg accesses `program_id` and if the basic block containing the comparison dominates the basic block containing call to `invoke` ensuring the `program_id` is checked in all execution paths Then ignore the call to `invoke`.
+      - Else report the statement initializing `Instruction`.
-    - Else report the call to `invoke`.
+    - Else report the statement initializing `Instruction`.
+  - For every call to `CpiContext::new` or `CpiContext::new_with_signer`
+    - Get the place of the first argument (program's account info)
+    - find all aliases of `program's` place.
+    - If the `program` is a result of calling `to_account_info` on Anchor `Program`/`Interface`
+      - continue
-  - Else report the call to `invoke`.
+    - Else report the call to `CpiContext::new`/`CpiContext::new_with_signer`